 - Add collards, lemon juice and salt & pepper, cook another few minutes.

-- Add tomatoes and beans, cook, stirring occasionally, until collards are lightly wilted or until beans and tomatoes are heated through.
+- Add tomatoes and optional beans, coninute to cook, stirring occasionally, until collards are lightly wilted or until beans and tomatoes are heated through.

-I prefer my collards al dente if you will and cooked for about 5 extra minutes.
+I prefer my collards al dente and cooked for about five extra minutes.
 Ending cooking time will vary depending on how soft you like your collards.

 - Refrigerator: Leftovers can be stored in the refrigerator for up to 5 days, in a covered container.